cardel/cardel/README.md

 ### Hi there 👋

+### I'm an electronic and computer engineer with a master in computer engineering.
+I have solid experience in Python, Java and C++.
+Looking forward to provide solutions to difficult problems applying design patterns and good practices that enable the team to scale and maintain the code.

+Experience working with AWS and Azure to solve  machine learning problems.
+Excellent background in computer science that helps me to decide the best approach on complex scenarios where multiple options are available.

 <!--
 **cardel/cardel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.